-- After the colonoscopy, you will remain in the recovery area for about 30 minutes until the effects of the sedating medication wear off.
-Before you are discharged, your physician will discuss the exam results and follow-up plans, and you will be given a discharge instruction sheet.
+- After the colonoscopy, you will spend around 30 minutes in the recovery area until the sedative medication wears off.
+Your physician will discuss the exam results and follow-up plans with you before you are discharged, and you will be handed a discharge instruction sheet.

 - It takes about an hour to begin to recover from the sedative.

-- You may feel bloated or pass gas for a few hours after the exam, as you clear the air from your colon.
+- For a few hours following the exam, you may feel bloated or pass gas as your colon clears the air.
 Walking may help relieve any discomfort.

-- You may also notice a small amount of blood with your first bowel movement after the exam.
+- After the test, you may see a small quantity of blood in your first bowel movement.
 Usually this isn't cause for alarm.

-- Consult your doctor if you continue to pass blood or blood clots or if you have persistent abdominal pain or a fever of 100 F (37.8 C) or higher.
+- If you continue to pass blood or blood clots, or if you have chronic abdominal pain or a temperature of 100 F (37.8 C) or higher, see your doctor.

 - A companion must be available to accompany you home from the procedure, since the sedation will impair your reflexes and judgment.
 For the remainder of the day you should not drive a car, operate machinery, or make important decisions.